bihealth/bih-cluster/bih-cluster/docs/slurm/background.md

 This means if you allocating more resources to your job that you actually need (*overallocation*) then those resources are not available to other jobs (whether they are your jobs or those of other users).
 This will be explained further below.

-Another example of resource allocation are *licenses*.
-The BIH HPC has a few Matlab 2016b licenses that users can request.
-As long as a license is allocated to one job, it is unavailable to another.

 ## Nodes, Sockets, Processors, Cores, Threads

 Regarding compute resources, Slurm differentiates between: